WinVector/Examples/versioning_data/Please_Version_Data.md

 it is “inferior” it is better suited to our application.

 Let’s see that in action.
 To do this we need older projections for attendance that have not been corrected.
+If we have such we can proceed, if not we are stuck.
+Let’s suppose we have the older records.

 ``` r
 # read our data